What is a Nidhi Company?

-Nidhi Company is one of the non-banking Indian Finance sectors and recognized under section 620A of the Companies Act, 1956.
-Their main business is borrowing and lending money only between their members.
-The companies doing Nidhi business, viz. borrowing from members and lending to members only, are known under different names such as Nidhi, Permanent Fund, Benefit Funds, Mutual Benefit Funds, and Mutual Benefit Companies.
+They are one of the finance sectors in the country.
+Facilitating borrowing and lending of money between the members is the primary idea behind Nidhi.
+Recognized under section 620A of the Companies Act 1956, Nidhi companies are known under different names such as Nidhi, Permanent Fund, Benefit Funds, Mutual Benefit Funds, and Mutual Benefit Companies.

 They are created mainly for promoting the habit of thrift and savings amongst its members.
 A Nidhi company is supposed to make 200 members in the first financial year.
 In case if it is not able to do so, it has to seek permission from the registrar of companies for granting an extension to make 200 members.